Stunning Ancient Roman Amphitheatres In European Cities

 Verona Arena

 The Verona arena was built during the first century and could hold a capacity of around 30,000 people.
-Spectators from all around used to visit this arena due to the incredible shows that took place.
-Like the colosseum, earthquakes have taken its toll on the arena and the outer ring has been all but destroyed.
-Despite this, the interior ring is still well sustained.
-The Verona Arena continues to be in use today, although not for battles.
-Large opera and music performances take place and the amphitheatre makes for an incredible setting.
+Spectators from all around used to visit this arena due to the incredible shows.
+Like the Colosseum, earthquakes have taken their toll on the arena, and the outer ring has been all but destroyed.
+Despite this, the interior ring is still well-sustained.

 Pompeii Amphitheatre